- Charles Woodson on Raiders’ relocation: ‘It’d be devastating’

 They have to be mentioned.

-Last season the Chargers used six different starting offensive line combinations, which included playing five different players at left tackle.
+Last season the Chargers used seven different starting offensive line combinations, which included playing five different players at left tackle.
 Despite the changes, the line allowed the fourth fewest sacks in the NFL (30).

 The Chargers announced Wednesday they re-signed center and guard Rich Ohrnberger to a one-year deal.
 He played in 15 games…seeing time at right guard, left guard, and center.
 He had one start at RG for Jeromey Clary in the Chargers’ win over Dallas, and replaced an injured Nick Hardwick at center in the playoff game at Cincinnati.